DongDongSunny/tron-docker-main/docker/README.md

 1187.3 fatal: fetch-pack: invalid index-pack output
 ```

-Adjust your git http post buffer to a large size, use below command.
+Adjust your Git HTTP post buffer to a larger size by using the command below:
 ```
 git config --global http.postBuffer 5242880000  # Sets it to 5GB
 ```